AZander48/MapUnlocker/readme.md

 ## Features

-- **Individual Map Control**: Unlock specific maps individually or all maps at once
+- **Individual Map Control**: Unlock specific maps individually or all at once
+- **Individual Pin Control**: Unlock specific pins individually or all at once
 - **Quill Tool**: Enable/disable the quill tool for map drawing
-- **Auto-Unlock**: Option to unlock all maps automatically when starting a new game
+- **Auto-Unlock**: Option to unlock all maps and pins automatically when starting a new game
-- **Map Reset**: Option to restore original map states when leaving the game
+- **Map Reset**: Option to restore original map and pin states when leaving the game
 - **Debug Mode**: Detailed logging for troubleshooting
 - **Configurable**: All options available through BepInEx configuration menu

-## Supported Maps

-The mod supports unlocking maps for all major areas in Silksong:

-- Moss Grotto
-- Wilds
-- Bone Forest
-- Docks
-- Greymoor
-- Bellhart
-- Shellwood
-- Crawl
-- Hunters Nest
-- Judge Steps
-- Dustpens
-- Slab
-- Peak
-- Citadel Understore
-- Coral
-- Swamp
-- Clover
-- Abyss
-- Hang
-- SongGate
-- Halls
-- Ward
-- Cog
-- Library
-- Cradle
-- Arborium
-- Aqueduct
-- Weavehome

 ## Installation